-For thirteen years now, the US and its allies have carved a swathe of global violence across the world, which has left the shells of broken eggs everywhere but there is no sign of an omelette.
+For thirteen years now, the US and its allies have left a trail of violence across the world, which has left the shells of broken eggs everywhere but no sign of an omelette.
 In fact, there isn’t a single case in which Western military interventions have produced anything more than the formal trappings of parliamentary democracy.

-The overwhelming and terrifying legacy of these wars has been more violence, death and destruction, state fragmentation and political chaos, the destabilisation of whole societies and whole regions, the strengthening of old corrupt elites and the creation of new ones, all of which has strengthened and empowered the same enemies that our governments are supposedly intending to destroy.
+The overwhelming and terrifying legacy of these wars has been death and destruction, state fragmentation and political chaos, the destabilisation of whole societies and whole regions, the strengthening of old corrupt elites and the creation of new ones, all of which has strengthened and empowered the same enemies that our governments are supposedly intending to destroy.

-Has the militarism of the last thirteen years been a ‘rational’ attempt to pursue strategic and economic interests, such as control of resources, markets, supply routes, the elimination of strategic rivals and the boosting of the arms industry, using counterterrorism, WND and the war on terror as a convenient smokescreen?
+Has the militarism of the last thirteen years been a ‘rational’ attempt to pursue strategic and economic interests, such as control of resources, markets, supply routes, the elimination of strategic rivals and the boosting of the arms industry, using counterterrorism, WMD and the war on terror as a convenient smokescreen?

 Or by a hybrid combination of Alan Partridge, Captain Mainwaring and Al Capone that lacks the insight or intelligence to avoid policies ‘wholly contrary to the purpose in view’, as Voltaire once wrote of Louis XIV’s revocation of the Edict of Nantes?

 Today our governments have thinktanks, informed commentators, academics, and security analysts at their disposal to help them make decisions.
 Yet they failed to see the possibility that launching an open-ended ‘war on terror’ in response to the 9/11 attacks might actually work to the advantage of the al-Qaeda franchise and provide it with a powerful recruiting tool.

-Take for example, the US project to ‘degrade and ultimately destroy’ Islamic State, as Obama promised yesterday, with air strikes and drone attacks in Iraq and Syria modelled on similar tactics used by the United States in Yemen and Somalia.
+Take for example, the US project to ‘degrade and ultimately destroy’ Islamic State, as Obama promised yesterday, with air strikes and drone attacks in Iraq and Syria modeled on similar tactics used by the United States in Yemen and Somalia.